sirjofri/Scalem-Docs/Scalability-in-Unreal/Unreal-ini-Files.md

 ### Platform Configuration

 This is not a level in itself, but a separate layer on top of the other configuration levels.
-It is possible to have platform specific configuration overrides for each level.
+It is possible to have platform-specific configuration overrides for each level.

 I don't want to go into too much detail about this.
 If you want to learn more, check the [official documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/configuration-files-in-unreal-engine) and see the examples of the base configuration.